grant-king/ML_progress/log.md

 **Thoughts:** I liked the Pybite but am having trouble finding a good reason to want to submit it to their system.
 The embedded interpreter is not helpful to work in and only validates that I was able to submit passable code using their awkward system.
 In contrast, Exercism's command line interface, exhaustive prewritten tests, and clean website makes for much more fruitful exercises.
 I appreciate that I can easily search, browse, and immediately recognize the content of different exercises.
 Working on a file locally and then submitting through the CLI app is really nice.
 It is especially nice that there aren't any preloaded environment variables to worry about.
 I think PyBites would be better for learning if it had more distinction between the information, testing environment, and submittal interfaces.

+Day 9: January 14, 2019

+**Today's Progress:** TPTM data structures day 3.
+Reviwed/continued Natural simulaitons course on KhanAcademy using JS, started playing with Python mode on Processing IDE.
+Started exploring Pygame as a more powerful animation alternative.
+Reviewed simple OOP structure and list operations with high_scores exercise on Exercism.

+**Thoughts:** I didn't do the Pybite assigned by TPTM but found something similar on Exercism.
+I was very glad to be reminded of Processing, and to be able to inspect the Python interface and some examples now that I have been using so much Python.
+Processing in JS on KhanAcademy was my original introduction to programming so long ago, it is interesting to pick up where I left off without too much trouble switching back into JS.
+I also found some alternative animation libraries in Python and started playing around with Pygame.
+It is also an old project but has an active community and seems more promising than returning to Processing for my stuff.

 **Link to work:**

 <!---

 Day x: January x, 2019